 It is possible both directions of change can happen at the same time, implying parties get weaker in some ways and stronger in others.
 That is, more constituency-oriented behavior, but also more party leadership control over votes and especially over speaking time.
 I am not sure what that means for overall strength.
 Maybe that isn’t even the right way to frame the question; skepticism over my own question framing is why I use the inverted commas in the title of this post.

 Finally, theoretically and all else equal, a larger assembly means more parties should be represented (per the Seat Product Model).
 I have my doubts that this would be realized in the US, however, given all the other barriers to third-party representation.
-Unless the House were truly huge, I do not expect much impact there as long as it is elected in single-seat districts, and with primaries (or with “top two”/”top four” rules).
+Unless the House were truly huge, I do not expect much impact there as long as it is elected in single-seat districts, and with primaries (or with “top two” or even “top four” or five).
 However, parties’ internal strength could be affected.
 But which way?

 The following is the text of a memorial lecture I gave for Dr. Gerhard Loewenberg on the occasion of his first yarzheit.
 I delivered it remotely on behalf of Beth Israel Congregation in Ann Arbor; I explain how it came about in the lecture itself.
 The following text includes some paragraphs that I had to skip in the live session (viewable on YouTube) due to time constraints.